Signatures of quantum criticality in the thermopower of Ba(Fe(1-x)Co(x))2As2: S/T of BFCA -- Quantum criticality and thermopower

-Here we focus on the $S/T$ in the low-$T$ region that shows anomalous behavior in electron-doped BFCA.
-SDW long-range AF order at $T_{SDW}$ is defined by a commensurate propagation vector $(\pi,\pi)$ which is the nesting vector between the hole and electron pockets on the Fermi surface \cite{TerashimaNesting}.
-The $T_{SDW}$ occurs lower than $T_S$ transition \cite{KimCanfield} and in the SDW phase the FS is reconstructed~\cite{BFCALifshitz}.
-With doping, the structural/SDW transitions are suppressed and increasingly separated, and the FS undergoes a Lifshitz transition above $x\approx$ 0.02 \cite{BFCALifshitz,BFCAFStopo}.
-It is a topological change of the FS, and the first one occurs when the reconstructed hole-pocket disappears below the Fermi level giving way to the electron-pocket at the Brillouin zone X-corner (LT1).
-A similarity in size and shape of this electron X-pocket and the hole $\Gamma$-pocket in the zone center exists in the 0.02 $< x <$ 0.1 range \cite{BFCAFStopo}.
-This feature enhances interband scattering which is important for the superconducting pairing \cite{Mazin,KurokiSC,TerashimaNesting,Neupane}.
+Here we focus on the $S/T$ in the low-$T$ region that shows anomalous behavior in Co substituted, electron-doped BFCA.
+SDW long-range AF order at $T_{\rm SDW}$ is defined by a commensurate propagation vector which is the nesting vector between the hole and electron pockets on the Fermi surface \cite{TerashimaNesting}.
+The $T_{\rm SDW}$ occurs at lower temperature than the $T_S$ transition \cite{KimCanfield} and in the SDW phase the FS is reconstructed~\cite{BFCALifshitz}.
+With Co substitution, the structural and SDW transitions are suppressed and increasingly separated, and the FS undergoes a Lifshitz transition above $x\approx$ 0.02 \cite{BFCALifshitz,BFCAFStopo}.
+It is a topological change of the FS, and the first one occurs when the reconstructed hole pocket disappears below the Fermi level, giving way to the electron pocket at the Brillouin zone $X$ corner (LT1).
+A similarity in the size and shape of this electron $X$ pocket and the hole $\Gamma$ pocket in the zone center exists in the 0.02 $< x <$ 0.1 range \cite{BFCAFStopo}.
+This feature enhances interband scattering which is important for superconducting pairing \cite{TerashimaNesting,Mazin,KurokiSC,Neupane}.
 The low-energy spin resonance observed in the SC phase by inelastic neutron scattering at the same nesting vector supports the picture of a SC pairing mechanism mediated by spin fluctuations \cite{Christianson}.
-Also, nuclear magnetic resonance links the strength of AF SF and SC $T_c$, when the SDW order is almost suppressed \cite{NingPRL}.
+Also, nuclear magnetic resonance links the strength of AF SFs and SC $T_c$, when the SDW order is almost suppressed \cite{NingPRL}.
 In the same region, for $x \approx $ 6\%, the magnetic wave vector becomes incommensurate with the lattice periodicity \cite{Pratt}.